 Historic Jamestown, Colonial Williamsburg, Yorktown, and the first battle between two ironclads, the Monitor and CSS Virginia—the names alone tell the rich and enduring history of this area that attracts millions of visitors every year.
-The names of modern attractions lure them, too: Busch Gardens, Water Country USA, The Mariners Museum, Newport News Shipbuilding, and the cities of Norfolk and Virginia Beach.
-Here you'll find the nation's second oldest institution of higher learning, the College of William and Mary, as well as nearby Christopher Newport and Old Dominion universities.
-And among the many interesting things to see and do, be sure to include visits to wineries on the Lower Peninsula.
-The year-round temperate climate and fertile soil provide ideal conditions for a variety of grapes and the varietals they produce.
-Among the wines found here are such popular choices as Cabernet Franc, Cabernet Sauvignon, Chardonnay, Merlot, Seyval Blanc, Vidal Blanc and the Norton grape, which is native to Virginia.
-Blends and dessert wines are also available.
+As do the names of some more modern attractions: Busch Gardens, Water Country USA, The Mariners Museum, Newport News Shipbuilding, and the cities of Norfolk and Virginia Beach.
+Here you'll find the nation's second-oldest institution of higher learning, the College of William and Mary, as well as nearby Christopher Newport and Old Dominion universities.
+And among the many interesting things to see and do, be sure to include visits to wineries in the area, where a year-round temperate climate and fertile soil produce excellent vinifera and vintages.

 Virginia’s newest AVA incorporates a cradle of American history—Williamsburg.
 Bound by the James and York River estuaries, the narrow AVA runs about 50 miles in length, toward Richmond, and varies from 5 to 15 miles in width.
 A maritime influence moderates the average low and high temperatures.
 The soil is sedimentary in nature.